• Skip to main content

 2. Rubbing alcohol

-Apply a small amount of rubbing alcohol or nail polish remover onto some cotton wool and rub it into your hands.
+Apply a small amount of rubbing alcohol or nail polish remover to some cotton wool and rub it into your hands.
 A paper towel may work better if your hands are completely stained.

-Can’t get the stain off the first attempt?
-Apply more rubbing alcohol to some clean cotton wool and rub a second time.
+Can’t get the stain off on the first attempt?
+Apply more rubbing alcohol to some clean cotton wool and rub it a second time.
 This extra step should remove any stains.

-Note: Do not use this method on the face or for anyone that has sensitive skin.
+Note: Do not use this method on the face or on anyone who has sensitive skin.

 3. Toothpaste